-The aims of personal, social and health education and citizenship are to enable the children to:
+The aims of personal, social and health education are to enable the children to:

 - know and understand how to stay healthy, both physically and mentally.